tarkojs/osrs-yolov5/README.md

 # OSRS-YOLOv5

 This is a hobby project that utilizes the YOLOv5 object detection model to automate various in-game activities in Old School Runescape (OSRS) by detecting and interacting with on-screen objects.
-The scripts automate activities such as woodcutting, fishing, and operating the blast furnace.
+The scripts automate activities such as woodcutting, fishing, operating the blast furnace, and mining.

-**Note:** As of now, the code is not clean and may very well be incomplete.
+**Note: Most scripts are not complete - better models needed**

 ## Requirements
 * PyAutoGUI